General Employment FAQ

 Does WI offer full-time or career positions?

 What kind of trips does WI do?
-We operate both extended trips and day events.
+We conduct both extended trips and day events, locally, regionally and internationally.
 Depending on your qualifications, you may work more extended trips, more day events, or likely a combination of both.
-In the summer season, approximately 70% of our trips are canoeing trips and 20% are kayaking trips, 10% hiking trips.
+In the summer season, approximately 50% of our trips are canoeing trips and 30% are kayaking trips, 20% hiking trips.
 Most extended trips are 3-6 days in duration.
 There are generally 3 types of groups on trips:

 - Approximately 45% are standard adult trips where people register as individuals or with friends or family on one of our prescheduled trips.